 When you take money out of your traditional retirement account, you have to pay income taxes on the amount you withdraw.
 That amount gets included in your taxable income, sometimes bumping you up into a higher tax bracket.
 If you then take that money and donate it to charity, you can include it in your deductions to get a tax break.

 Giving generously is its own reward… but an extra benefit in the shape of a tax break doesn’t hurt.
+That’s part of the reason tax breaks are such a valuable tool.
+You get to lower your taxes and feel good about doing it.

 If you need help figuring out where donations fit on your tax return, feel free to contact me here.